aminagr/AlgerianLanguageQuiz/README.md

 ## 🌟 Overview

-Welcome to the Algerian Multi-Language Quiz Application!
-This interactive and modern React application is designed to celebrate Algerian culture through a captivating quiz experience.
-Whether you're a language enthusiast or a trivia master, this app offers a fun way to test your knowledge across different difficulty levels and languages.
+Welcome to the Algerian Language Quiz!
+This interactive and modern React application offers an engaging way to learn and explore the Algerian dialect.
+Dive into a fun and interactive quiz experience designed to challenge your knowledge of Algerian dialect across different difficulty levels.

 ## 🎯 Features